Epicguru/FontStashXNA/README.md

 * Possibility to use custom renderer instead of SpriteBatch

 ## Adding Reference
-There are two ways of referencing FontStashXNAs in the project:
+There are two ways of referencing FontStashXNA in the project:
 1. Through nuget(works only for MonoGame): https://www.nuget.org/packages/FontStashXNA.MonoGame/
 2. As source code(works for both MonoGame and FNA):